 A student's academic standing at Centenary is determined by his/her academic performance.
-Normally, a student is either in good standing, on academic probation, or academically dismissed from the College.
+A student is either in good standing, on academic probation, or academically dismissed from the University.
 To be in good academic standing, all students are expected to have a minimum GPA of a 2.0.

 A student whose cumulative grade point average, and whose major cumulative grade point average during their senior year, falls below a 2.0 is noted as being on academic probation.
-The student will be given a probationary term in which to raise his/her cumulative grade point average to the level required for good academic standing, or dismissed from the College.
+The student on probation will be given a probationary term in which to raise his/her cumulative grade point average to the level required for good academic standing, or be dismissed from the University.
 Student will be notified in writing of their academic probation.
 A student who is given a probationary term is restricted to a maximum of 1 class during his/her term of probation.
 They will be required to meet with their academic advisor during their academic probation.
-All decisions regarding academic probation are based on a student's cumulative grade point average in three terms unless otherwise stated will be considered for dismissal.
-Dismissals and any exceptions in general to the academic policy of the College is the province of the ARB.
+All decisions regarding academic probation are based on a student's cumulative grade point average (not that of the current or past semester).
+A student who is on probation and who fails to raise his/her cumulative grade point average in three terms unless otherwise stated will be considered for dismissal.
+Dismissals and any exceptions in general to the academic policy of the University is the province of the Adult Student Services department.
 Students who are on a probationary semester can continue to use their financial assistance if they qualify as determined through the Office of Financial Aid.